adklu/X_GNU_TRM8TT/README.md

 home/.../TRM8TT_Tapes/DummyTape8.wav

+sh files:
+path to files has to be edited manually...

 //alsa midi input/output system contains modifications of
 //aseqdump.c and amidi.c (original files by Clemens Ladisch published under the GNU General Public License 2 or later, see originalfiles folder)
 //modifications by A.D.Klumpp published under the GNU General Public License 2 or later